WaPoco/net_practice/README.md

 ***Transport layer***:

-Protocolls that ensures transmision of datapackets like TCP or UDP
+Protocolls that ensures delivery of data packets between applications on different devices:
+Most common are TCP or UDP.
+TCP is more reliable because it ensures the delivery of data packets.
+On the other side UPD (User Datagram protocol) is faster but doesn't garantee the arrival in the rigth order.
+The use cases for UDP: Streaming (video/audio), online gaming, VoIP, DNS.

 **Internet layer**: